Cooking with YouTube can be incredibly inspiring.

 Using ChefScribe is simple:

-- The video is converted into a structured recipe with ingredients and steps.
+- The video is instantly converted into a structured recipe with ingredients and steps

-Instead of constantly rewinding the video, you can follow the recipe just like you would with a cookbook or recipe website.
+Instead of constantly pausing and rewinding, you can cook along with a YouTube recipe using a clean, easy-to-follow format — just like a cookbook or recipe website.

 Cooking Should Feel Relaxed